 How will I fund a land investment?

-Those beginning the process of purchasing land usually have a general idea of how they plan to pay for the investment.
+Those beginning the process of finding and purchasing land for sale usually have a general idea of how they plan to pay for the investment.
 However, I have seen many buyers change their method of funding because they became educated on an option that was previously unknown to them and offered them some distinct advantage.
 Some may simply not understand the process or what they can afford.
 Following is a brief explanation of the most commonly used methods to fund land transactions.

 Cash – Most land transactions that I work with are cash transactions.
 This is not to say that I work with only the independently wealthy.
 Most people that pay cash for a property have recently sold some other type of investment and are simply moving that investment into a property that works better for them.
 Many investors prefer this method as it is the most hassle-free and gives the buyer a negotiating advantage—The general thought is that a cash offer is stronger and that because the terms of the offer are stronger, the investor can offer a lower price.

 1031 Exchange – 1031 exchange, Like-kind exchange, Starker exchange, Tax-deferred exchange—all refer to a method of exchanging a property or properties for other similar properties without the realized capital gain being recognized as taxable by the IRS.
 This is only available to those who hold the property for a business purpose.
 In the past few years, this has become very popular with investors seeking to grow their investment portfolios without taking cash out.
 For example, if you have a Texas farm for sale that you operated, once it’s sold you can utilize a 1031 exchange to move that money into timberland in Alabama.
 There are many special conditions that must be adhered to in order participate in a 1031 exchange.
 You should consult your attorney regarding a potential 1031 exchange prior to accepting an offer from someone to sell the property you will be selling in the exchange.